skip navigation

 Training Opportunities and Recommendations

-• These sessions are held for anyone 10U-HS to come and work on the following: Playing catch, hitting off a tee, soft toss, pitching practice, catching practice, fielding work.
-Bring a friend, teammate, sibling, or parent and get some practice is.
+These sessions are held for all 10U and up MVSA players to come and work on the following: Playing catch, hitting off a tee, soft toss, pitching practice, catching practice, fielding work, etc. Bring a friend, teammate, sibling, or parent and get some practice in!
+If pitching you will need a catcher – this is a great opportunity for pitchers and catchers to both get some practice.

 Local Training Opportunities: